WhereShitHappens/BrokenMouseWheel/README.md

 2. Open the  Add-ons window <br>
 3. Go to the Extensions <br>
 4. At the top-right corner press the gear icon <br>
-5. Install Add-on from file and select the .xpi you've downloaded
+5. Install Add-on from file
+6. Select the .xpi you've downloaded